 Continued development & international patents

-Further developments on the diaphragm: Three layer sandwich diaphragm - This leads to considerable improvements of the bending wave behaviour and already at this time a frequency range up to 30 kHz.
+Further developments on the diaphragm result in a 3-layer sandwich diaphragm - This leads to considerable improvements of the bending wave behaviour and already at this time the driver cover a frequency range up to 30kHz.
 The Manger Sound Transducer W03 reached a considerable sensitivity of appr.
-84 dB/1 W/1 m - Further worldwide patent applications.
+84dB/1W/1m.

 Manger Sound Transducer® and Manger Sound System® become trademarks in Germany